Victor Heritage Society

 • Sunnyside Trail.

-• Little Grouse Mountain Trail.
+• Little Grouse Mountain Trails.

-All other printed trail guides available from the Alta Vista Depot Visitors’ Center (corner of Victor Ave & 2nd St), the Victor/Lowell Thomas Museum (corner of Victor Ave & 3rd St) and on-line.
+Other printed trail guides available from the Alta Vista Depot Visitors’ Center (corner of Victor Ave & 2nd St), the Victor/Lowell Thomas Museum (corner of Victor Ave & 3rd St) and on-line.

-• Mining Claim 1899 Saloon (315 Victor Ave, 719.494.4625)—bar and grill with burgers and sandwiches.
+• Mining Claim 1899 Saloon (315 Victor Ave, 719-494-4625) — bar and grill with burgers and sandwiches.

-• Gold Camp Bakery (112 S 3rd, 719.689.9300)—soup, sandwiches, and baked goods.
+• Gold Camp Bakery (112 S 3rd, 719-689-9300) — soup, sandwiches, and baked goods.

-• Victor Elks Lodge (3rd & Diamond Ave)--bar and special events.
+• Victor Elks Lodge (3rd & Diamond Ave) — bar and special events.

 Stay Overnight in Comfortable Accommodations with a Historic Flavor:

-• Victor Hotel--corner of Victor Ave & 4th St, 800-713-4595, period furnished rooms with private baths.
+• Victor Hotel — corner of Victor Ave & 4th St, 800-713-4595, period furnished rooms with private baths, click link to make reservations.

-• Black Monarch Hotel--corner of Victor Ave & North 3rd St.
+• Black Monarch Hotel — corner of Victor Ave & North 3rd St.

 Enjoy Victor Parks & Recreation Facilities: